jsiembida/bucky3/PROTOCOL.md

 instead of redirecting histogram messages to the timer code path.
 * Bucky3 imposes restrictions on measurement and tag names, i.e. dots or hyphens are not allowed.
+* Measurement name, tag names and values are all case sensitive.
+Entire data pipeline in Bucky3 is case sensitive, but your storage backend might have different semantics in this respect.
 * In tags, `=` is preferred, as in `key=value` and it has the usual meaning.
 DataDog protocol uses `foo:bar`, Bucky3 accepts and interprets this form as `foo=bar`.
 * Trailing comma after the last tag is allowed.
+* Invalid lines are ignored.
+If a packet contains multiple lines (which is recommended for efficiency), only valid lines will be accepted.